-- Doc Brown's time-locomotive at the end of the Back to the Future trilogy: "It runs on steam!".
+- Doc Brown's time-locomotive at the end of Back to the Future Part III: "It runs on steam!".
 Another example earlier in the movie was his steam-powered refrigerator (which was big enough to take up a garage by itself).

 - The film Mutant Chronicles is firmly entrenched in the steampunk genre, though it forgoes zeppelins in favour of flying trains.
 It actually looks more plausible than it sounds.